Adjugate matrix: Properties

 If A is invertible, this implies that adj(A) also commutes with B. Over the real or complex numbers, continuity implies that adj(A) commutes with B even when A is not invertible.

 Finally, there is a more general proof than the second proof, which only requires that an n × n matrix has entries over a field with at least 2n + 1 elements (e.g. a 5 × 5 matrix over the integers modulo 11). det(A+tI) is a polynomial in t with degree at most n, so it has at most n roots.
-Note that the ij&hairsp;th entry of adj((A+tI)(B)) is a polynomial of at most order n, and likewise for adj(A+tI)adj(B).
-These two polynomials at the ij&hairsp;th entry agree on at least n + 1 points, as we have at least n + 1 elements of the field where A+tI is invertible, and we have proven the identity for invertible matrices.
+Note that the ijth entry of adj((A+tI)(B)) is a polynomial of at most order n, and likewise for adj(A+tI)adj(B).
+These two polynomials at the ijth entry agree on at least n + 1 points, as we have at least n + 1 elements of the field where A+tI is invertible, and we have proven the identity for invertible matrices.
 Polynomials of degree n which agree on n + 1 points must be identical (subtract them from each other and you have n + 1 roots for a polynomial of degree at most n – a contradiction unless their difference is identically zero).
 As the two polynomials are identical, they take the same value for every value of t.
 Thus, they take the same value when t = 0.

 Using the above properties and other elementary computations, it is straightforward to show that if A has one of the following properties, then adjA does as well: